The Commuter bus runs students and staff between Solna (campus Solna) and Huddinge (campus Flemingsberg) on weekdays.

 Timetable (Monday - Friday) autumn term

 07:00, 7.40, 08.10, 09:15, 10.15, 11:10, 11.50, 12.30, 13:10, 14.10, 14:50, 15.35, 16.20, 16:50, 17:40

 07.20, 08.10, 09.15, 10:15, 11:10, 11.50, 12.30, 13.10, 14:10, 14:50, 15.35, 16.25, 17:10, 17:40

-The journey takes about 30 minutes.
-During peak hours, you may expect to take longer.
-That the Solna area a construction site also has an impact on the journey time.
+The journey takes about 30 minutes, during rush hour it can take more.
+The Solna area is partly a construction site and that also has an impact on the journey time.

 On its way from Flemingsberg to Solna, the bus stops on Solnavägen next to NKS and then continues to the old main entrance at Karolinska and finally to KI, Nobel väg 1